TuxVinyards/qqX/README.md

 - Offers a complete menu system within a unique hybrid interface

-- More up-to-date and easier to mod than Gnome Boxes
+- More up-to-date and easier to mod than Gnome Boxes or VirtualBox

 - Much easier than the complex Qemu front-ends based on LibVirt.